There are three recognised mood disorders in the period after birth.

 Living with a woman suffering PND is difficult.
 Partners too need a lot of support.
 They often feel confused, lost and helpless.
 It’s important that partners be included by the health professionals treating women with PND.
 Partners are much more supportive if they understand what the problem is and what they can do to help.

-If a woman doesn’t feel the way she expected to feel after having a baby, it’s very important that she talk to her GP or maternal and child health nurse.
+If a woman doesn’t feel the way she expected to feel after having a baby, it’s very important that she talk to her GP or child and family health nurse.

 It could simply be that she’s having trouble adjusting to the changes in lifestyle that occur when a baby is born and to the demands that a new baby makes.
 But if she’s suffering PND, it’s important that she receive appropriate help as soon as possible.